stm32-periph/stm32f0/Project/STM32F0xx_StdPeriph_Templates/EWARM/readme.txt

   *
   ******************************************************************************
   @endverbatim

 @par Directory contents

- - project .ewd/.eww/.ewp: A pre-configured project file with the provided library structure that produces an executable image with IAR Embedded Workbench.
+ - project .ewd/.eww/.ewp : A pre-configured project file with the provided library structure that produces an executable image with EWARM.

- - stm32f0xx_flash.icf : This file is the IAR Linker configuration file used to place program code (readonly) in internal FLASH and data (readwrite, Stack and Heap)in internal SRAM.
+ - stm32f0xx_flash.icf    : STM32F0xx Medium-density devices Linker configuration file
+                            used to place program code (readonly) in internal FLASH and data (readwrite, Stack and Heap)in internal SRAM.
                             You can customize this file to your need.

- - stm32f0xx_ram.icf:  This file is the IAR Linker configuration file used to place program code (readonly) and data (readwrite, Stack and Heap)in internal SRAM.
+ - stm32f0xx_ram.icf      : STM32F0xx Medium-density devices  Linker configuration file
+                            used to place program code (readonly) and data (readwrite, Stack and Heap)in internal SRAM.
                             You can customize this file to your need.

+ - stm32f0xx_ld_flash.icf : STM32F0xx Low-density devices Linker configuration file
+                            used to place program code (readonly) in internal FLASH and data (readwrite, Stack and Heap)in internal SRAM.
+                            You can customize this file to your need.

 @par How to use it ?

  - Open the Project.eww workspace.
  - In the workspace toolbar select the project config:
+     - STM32F0XX_MD(STM32F0x1xx): to configure the project for STM32F0xx Medium-density devices.
+                                  You can use STMicroelectronics STM320518-EVAL or STM32F0-Discovery board to run this project.
-     - STM320518-EVAL: to configure the project for STM32F0xx devices.
+     - STM32F0XX_LD(STM32F0x0xx): to configure the project for STM32F0xx Low-density devices.
+                                  You need to use custom HW board to run this project.
  - Rebuild all files: Project->Rebuild all
  - Load project image: Project->Debug
  - Run program: Debug->Go(F5)

 @note The needed define symbols for this config are already declared in the
       preprocessor section: USE_STDPERIPH_DRIVER, STM32F0XX, USE_STM320518_EVAL

+@note - STM32F0xx Low-density devices are STM32F050xx and STM32F060xx microcontrollers
+        where the Flash memory ranges between 16 and 32 Kbytes.
+      - STM32F0xx Medium-density devices are STM32F051xx and STM32F061xx microcontrollers
+        where the Flash memory ranges between 16 and 64 Kbytes

  * <h3><center>&copy; COPYRIGHT STMicroelectronics</center></h3>
  */